ros2/design/articles/ros2_dds_security.md

 - Create directory tree containing all security files.
 - Create a new identity for a given node instance, generating a keypair and signing its x.509 certificate using the Identity CA.
 - Create a governance file that will encrypt all DDS traffic by default.
-- Support specifying node instance permissions in familiar ROS terms which are then automatically converted into low-level DDS permissions (**TODO**: link to upcoming SROS 2 policy file design).
+- Support specifying node instance permissions [in familiar ROS terms](/articles/ros2_access_control_policies.html) which are then automatically converted into low-level DDS permissions.
 - Support automatically discovering required permissions from a running ROS system.